 Most health & fitness clubs have zoned areas where the gym flooring requirements will be varied.
-This might include CV flooring, functional flooring, studio flooring, HIIT flooring, free weights flooring, lifting platforms and sledge or sledge tracks.
 As part of our process, we will fully assess the subfloor, equipment, user type & budget to provide a specification that meets all the requirements.

 We have access to a range of flooring products from key suppliers to suit most budgets.
-This includes rubber rolls, rubber mats, rubber tiles, sports vinyl flooring, polyurethane flooring, wooden sprung timber flooring, luxury vinyl tiles (LVT), sports carpet and sledge tracks.
+This includes rubber rolls, rubber mats, rubber tiles, polyurethane, wooden sprung timber, luxury vinyl tiles (LVT), carpet and sledge tracks.

 We also offer a service to make your gym floor more bespoke, such as functional markings, logos and branding.
-We can create a gym or functional flooring design, or work with a predetermined scheme to achieve the ideal gym floor design.
+We can create functional flooring design, or work with a predetermined scheme to achieve the ideal floor design.

-We are able to provide flooring specifications upon request as well as maintenance guidelines to prolong the life of your gym floor.
+We are able to provide flooring specifications upon request as well as maintenance guidelines to prolong the life of your gym surface.

 With over 7000 gyms in the UK, we are here to make your gym stand out from the rest!